Comment: Comment-1-

 This PP-Module does not define any Objective requirements.

-This PP-Module does not define any Implementation-based requirements.
+This PP-Module does not define any Implementation-dependent requirements.

 Selection-based SFRs